 Tournament Team members are selected by the coaching staff and must meet the following requirements:

 Comply with EPATT Student-Athlete Policy

 Good standing on EPATT Report Card

 Practices and private lessons will be scheduled with the EPATT tennis staff.

 EPATT students’ tutoring days are pre-determined by the staff.
 This policy was instituted to balance the number of students at tutoring each day and to ensure maximum impact.
-Consult with the coordinator of your tier and if you need to make changes.
+Complete a schedule change form if you need to make changes.